 Candiru are small but deadly, with a length of around 1 inch, and are without a doubt a fish you want to avoid at all costs.
-They are a parasitic freshwater catfish that are native to the Amazon Basin and are difficult to spot due to their translucent body.
-Candiru feed on blood and have a small head and body which can swell after they have had a meal.
-Although they usually live in the gills larger fish they have been known to swim up into the urethra of humans.
-Once they have entered the urethra they are difficult to remove as they have backward pointing spines on their gills.
-Candiru then feed on the blood and mucous membranes and lay eggs in the bladder, eventually causing death unless removed.
+They are parasitic freshwater catfish that are native to the Amazon Basin and are difficult to spot due to their translucent body.
+These deadly fish feed on blood and have a small head and body which can swell after they have had a meal.
+Although they usually live in the gills of larger fish, they have been known to swim up into the urethra of humans.
+Once they have entered the urethra they are difficult to remove as they have backward-pointing spines on their gills.
+Candiru then feeds on the blood and mucous membranes and lays eggs in the bladder, eventually causing death unless removed.

 9. Goliath Tigerfish